apache/arrow/docs/source/developers/guide/introduction.rst

   a contribution to learn more about the library and grow your skills.

-* You use Arrow in the project you are working on and you would like to make a new feature or fix a bug yourself.
+* You use Arrow in the project you are working on and you would like to implement a new feature.

-Read more about the project in the :ref:`about_arrow` section.
+Read more about the project in the :ref:`architectural_overview` section.

 Quick Reference
 ===============